We want to help you make the most of your talent. We recognise that given the opportunity you may have the ability to succeed at university.

 You may need to provide supporting documentation to substantiate your claim.

-To be eligible under this category, you must be either:
+To be eligible under this category, at the time of application you must be either:

 - receiving a current Centrelink payment and/or benefit (e.g. Youth Allowance or a Low Income Health Care Card), or

 - experiencing exceptional financial disadvantage but not receiving any Centrelink payments or benefits.

 For students who identify as an Aboriginal or Torres Strait Islander.